 Per BCA Guidance, the proposed transportation investment per quarter was divided by \$76,900 to calculate the short term job years and short term jobs generated by quarter.
-Median Income (2010) was converted using Consumer Price Index (CPI) to 2014 and was multiplied to the number of jobs to calculate Short Term Payroll by Quarter.
-This number was multiplied by 0.5 to estimate Spending Benefit, and Spending Benefit was provided during design and construction of each project between 2018 and 2020.
-Based on the calculations, this project will create approximately 780 short-term jobs.
+Median Income (2014) was converted using Consumer Price Index (CPI) to 2015 and was multiplied to the number of jobs to calculate Short Term Payroll by Quarter.
+This number was multiplied by 0.5 to estimate Spending Benefit, and Spending Benefit was provided during design and construction of each project between 2019 and 2021.